The mechanism of sleep

 These are chemicals that are stimulated by light or darkness.
 Among these are:

 Melatonin: is a hormone released by the brain when it is dark: it travels to the cells to “tell” the body to sleep.
-Sunlight or exposure to artificial light inhibits the production of melatonin and increases the release of cortisol, which instead wakes us up.
+Sunlight or exposure to artificial light inhibits melatonin production and increases the release of cortisol, which instead wakes us up.
 In fact, if we are exposed to too much artificial light (such as the blue light emitted by smartphones or televisions) late at night, less melatonin may be released, making it more difficult to fall asleep.

 Can I help you?